 We also advise and represent clients in contested estate matters, including acting on behalf of the personal representative or acting on behalf of a beneficiary, descendent, spouse/adult interdependent partner, or other claimants.
 For more information on these matters, please refer to our estate litigation practice area.

-If you need to draft a new will or wish to revise or update an existing will, please contact one of our wills and estates lawyers to request a copy of our estate planning fee schedule.
+If you need a wills and estates lawyer to draft a new will or wish to revise or update an existing will, please contact us today to request a copy of our estate planning fee schedule.

 A personal directive is a legal document that allows you to name the person you trust to make decisions on your behalf should you lose the mental capacity to do so.
 It also lists the areas that they have decision-making authority over.